openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-preferences.md

 Deletes a **Preferences** instance from the cache.
 If the **Preferences** instance has a persistent file, the persistent file will also be deleted.
 This API uses an asynchronous callback to return the result.

-After the **Preferences** instance is deleted, do not use it to perform data operations.
-Otherwise, data inconsistency may be caused.
-For this purpose, set the deleted **Preferences** instance to null.
-The system will reclaim the deleted **Preferences** instances in a unified manner.
+Avoid using a deleted **Preferences** instance to perform data operations, which may cause data inconsistency.
+Instead, set the deleted **Preferences** instance to null.
+The system will reclaim them in a unified manner.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core